dataiap/dataiap/day2/README.md

 Using this, you should be able to create something like the following:

 <a href="ex4_map.png"><img src="ex4_map.png" width="500" /></a>

+You'll notice that if you plot more candidates, they are very difficult to see because their donations are eclipsed by Obama's.
+One way is to use a log scale instead of a linear scale when mapping donations

+Here's some sample code for computing a log

+    import math
+    math.log(100) # log of 100

 <!--## Exercise 4: